hetskoweb/hetskoweb/README.md

 # 💫 About Me:
+Hi there 👋

-Hi!
-I'm a Junior Front-End Developer passionate about building responsive and user-friendly web sites and applications.  <br>I enjoy working with modern technologies, improving my skills, and turning ideas into interactive experiences.
+I’m a Front-End Developer specializing in JavaScript, TypeScript, and React.
+I enjoy building interactive, user-friendly web applications and working with HTML, CSS, SCSS, Gulp, and Vite.

+My strengths are problem-solving, clean code, and creating efficient, maintainable solutions.
+I’m interested in opportunities as a Front-End Developer or similar roles where I can grow and make an impact.

+📩 Feel free to reach me here or at fe.hetsko.illia@gmail.com.

 # 💻 Tech Stack: